davghouse/AOLadderer/README.md

 | 200 | Chemistry   | Nano Pool    | Tutoring |

 **Implant laddering** is the process of using implants (and other items) to equip higher QL implants.
-Neither of the implants above is useful for laddering, since neither adds to any abilities or Treatment.
+Neither of the implants above is directly useful for laddering, since neither adds to any abilities or Treatment.
 The following ladder implants might be useful in a laddering process:

 | Type  | QL  | Ability Req. | Shining   | Bright    | Faded    |